jyotiyadav94/ETL_pipeline/README.md

 | string    | string   | string  | string   | string | string     | string      |

-The dataset consists of information about different assets (possibly properties or parcels of land) identified by unique asset IDs.
-Here's a breakdown of the columns:
+The dataset consists of information about different assets (properties or parcels of land) identified by unique asset IDs.

 - **asset_id**: Unique identifier for each asset.
 - **cityCode**: Code identifying the city or municipality where the asset is located.